 |0||Leics||v Middlesex||Leicester||10 Jun 2019||FC|

 Paul Horton, once regarded as a batsman whose measured style was best suited to four-day cricket, gradually developed into a versatile performer in all forms of the game, as adept at scoring runs quickly as building an innings patiently.
 He also gained a reputation as one of the best slip fielders on the English county circuit.

-He was overlooked for the captaincy when Tom Smith was named as Glen Chapple's successor while Steven Croft was named vice-captain.
-When Lancashire released him in 2015, with 9,522 first-class runs logged at an average of 37.63, Leicestershire, determinedly rebuilding after three successive seasons at the foot of Division Two, gave him an opportunity to extend his career.
+But he was overlooked for the captaincy when Tom Smith was named as Chapple's successor, with Steven Croft vice-captain.
+When Lancashire released him in 2015, after scoring 8374 first-class runs at an average of 36.09, Leicestershire, determinedly rebuilding after three successive seasons at the foot of Division Two, gave him an opportunity to extend his career.